Dev-Loup/holberton-system_engineering-devops/README.md

 ## Usage

 Feel free to check every file an its content:
-* 0x00-shell_basics: Commands for moving between folders and manging permissions
+* 0x00-shell_basics: Commands for moving between folders and managing permissions
 * 0x01-shell_permissions: Permissions management in bash
 * 0x02-vi has some more useful commands for vi editor
 * 0x02-shell_redirections: studies of input output redirection